-She runs a personal blog since 2003, called slave2words.
+She writes a personal blog since 2003, called slave2words.

 Mariángeles is an entrepreneur.

-In 2007 she founded a tourism entrepreneurship in Berlin together with her partner, called HOLABERLIN, which she runs until today.
+In 2007 she founded an incoming tourism venture in Berlin together with a partner, called HOLABERLIN, which she runs until today.

 She was one of the co-founders of GREEN FASHION TOURS BERLIN.